How Long Do You Have To Sue for Medical Malpractice?

 - Anesthesia mistakes

 To recover for medical malpractice, you will need to show that the medical care you received fell below the expected standard of care.
+Treatment falls below the standard of care if a reasonably skilled medical professional under the same circumstances would have provided different treatment.

 Discovery Rule Exceptions

-The Continuing Treatment Exception
+Continuing Treatment Exceptions

-In these states, the statute of limitation only starts running down after you finish treatment with the provider who injured you.
+In some states, the statute of limitations doesn’t start running while you are still receiving treatment from the medical provider who caused the injury.
+In these states, the statute of limitations only starts running down after you finish treatment with the provider who injured you.

 The rationale for this exception has to do with the fact that patients usually have confidence in their doctors’ expertise during treatment.
 While they are still receiving treatment, patients might be less likely to question the doctor’s competence or judgment.

 To illustrate this exception, suppose a patient sought treatment five years ago for high blood pressure.
 The doctor diagnosed the condition and recommended a medication regimen.
-However, the patient is unaware that their doctor has given them the incorrect dosage of the medication.
+However, the patient was unaware that their doctor gave them the incorrect dosage of the medication.
+The patient went on to receive ongoing treatment from the doctor for five years before suffering a stroke.
+The patient learns that they might not have had the stroke if they had received the proper dosage.

 However, even if your state has a statute of repose, there may still be exceptions to this rule.
 In Massachusetts, for example, the statute of repose does not apply in cases where a doctor leaves a foreign object inside the body.